 Also please understand that if you decide to take this self-guided tour on location, you agree to accept full responsibility for your behaviour, well-being and health; that you assume all risk that may arise from participating in this project; and that you waive, release and discharge from any and all liability arising from negligence or fault of anyone for personal injury, property damage or theft, disability, or death including traveling to and from this activity.

-In 2020, more guided tours were planned for the riot’s anniversary and the weeks following.
-But COVID-19 resulted in fewer tours, partnering with the Vancouver Japanese Language School, Carnegie Community Centre and Project 1907.
-Looking ahead, we are hopeful that more can be offered in the near future.
-Stay tuned!
+In 2020, more guided tours were planned for the riot’s anniversary and the few weeks following.
+But COVID-19 has resulted in only two tours being offered, in partnership with the Vancouver Japanese Language School, Carnegie Community Centre and Project 1907.